How do I get a Library Card if I live in Harrison County?

 their parents or legal guardians.
 Children must have their applications signed

 by their parents or legal guardians before they will receive their cards.

-After applying for a card in full, a new card will arrive in the mail
+After applying for a card in full, wallet card and key fob card will be immediately issued.

 Residents of Harrison County